intercom/intercom-go/README.md

 Due to the way Go represents the zero value for a bool, it's necessary to pass pointers to bool instead in some places.

 The helper `intercom.Bool(true)` creates these for you.

+### Pull Requests

+- **Add tests!** Your patch won't be accepted if it doesn't have tests.

+- **Document any change in behaviour**.
+Make sure the README and any other relevant documentation are kept up-to-date.

+- **Create topic branches**.
+Don't ask us to pull from your master branch.

+- **One pull request per feature**.
+If you want to do more than one thing, send multiple pull requests.

+- **Send coherent history**.
+Make sure each individual commit in your pull request is meaningful.
+If you had to make multiple intermediate commits while developing, please squash them before sending them to us.